 When the output is turned on, pressing the Output key again will turn the output off.

-Press ALL ON/OFF key when it needs to output or turn off all channels simultaneously.
+Press ALL ON/OFF key when it needs to output or turn off all channels simultaneously (GPP-1326 does not have this button).

 Command Set